KevinBeeson/CMCL_technical_test/README.md

 | 19 | 2406TH    | Chineham           | Loddon                                             | Petty's Brook    | Chineham                |
 INFO:root:There are 5391 stations
 INFO:root:Which station would you like to select?
 Enter parameter=parameter_value (e.g. town=Reading).
 If you would like to restart the selection, enter 'restart'
-INFO:root:The avaliable parameters are:['id_name', 'town', 'catchmentName', 'riverName', 'label']
+INFO:root:The available parameters are:['id_name', 'town', 'catchmentName', 'riverName', 'label']
 ```

-The user can now narrow down these stations using the parameters ['id_name', 'town', 'catchmentName', 'riverName', 'label'], the program will narrow down this selection.
-Note the input wont be case sensitive.
+The user can now narrow down these stations using the parameters ['id_name', 'town', 'catchmentName', 'riverName', 'label']; the program will narrow down this selection.
+Note the input won't be case sensitive.

 e.g.
 user input:
 ```
 town=reading
 ```
-output:
+Output:
 ```
 INFO:root:Displaying the first 20 stations
 INFO:root: